sc0ttkclark/wordpress-fields-api/README.md

 			'mytheme_link_textcolor',

 			array(
-				//Admin-visible name of the control
+				// Admin-visible name of the control
 				'label'    => __( 'Link Color', 'mytheme' ),

-				//ID of the section this control should render in (can be one of yours, or a WordPress default section) 'section'  => 'colors',
+				// ID of the section this control should render in (can be one of yours, or a WordPress default section)
+				// Either set a panel or a section, both are not needed 'section'  => 'mytheme_options',

+				// ID of the panel this control should render in (can be one of yours, or a WordPress default section)
+				// Either set a panel or a section, both are not needed 'panel'    => 'my_meta_box',

-				//Which setting to load and manipulate (serialized is okay) 'settings' => 'link_textcolor',
+				// Which setting to load and manipulate (serialized is okay) 'settings' => 'link_textcolor',

-				//Determines the order this control appears in for the specified section 'priority' => 10
+				// Determines the order this control appears in for the specified section 'priority' => 10
 			)
 		)